Skip to main content

 Positive Lists

 Positive lists are filled with motivation and encouragement.
-Whenever you get a compliment or an appreciation, note it down and pin it where you will always see.
+Whenever you get a compliment or an appreciation, note it down and pin it where you will always see it.
 Whenever you do something that you’re proud of, tape it up or make a list.
-This is called list of positivity.
-It helps to motivate, encourage and boost mood whenever you are going through worse.
+This is called a list of positivity.
+It helps to motivate, encourage, and boost your mood whenever you are going through the worst.

 Self-Love

 Self-worth is the most important thing to stay happy with whatever we do in life.
-Loving yourself is the most crucial thing to enforce in order to heal yourself from depression.
-Self-love makes a person to grow stronger each day giving in the confidence that is needed the most.
+Loving yourself is the most crucial thing to enforce to heal yourself from depression.
+Self-love makes a person grow stronger each day giving in the confidence that is needed the most.

 Rewards